 #5: Leave the oven door alone.

-We know it can be hard to resist sneaking a peek to see how your latest culinary masterpiece is shaping up, but according to the Department of Energy, the temperature of your oven drops about 25⁰ F every time you open the oven door.
+We know it can be hard to resist sneaking a peek to see how your latest culinary masterpiece is shaping up, but according to the Department of Energy, the temperature of your oven drops as much as 25⁰ F every time you open the oven door.
 This means your oven will use more energy to get back to the desired temperature.
 Instead, use the oven light and peek through the glass.

 #6: Wash your laundry in cold water.

-According to the New York Times, about 75 percent of the energy required to do a load of laundry goes toward heating the water, according to the Department of Energy.
+Most of the energy required to do a load of laundry goes toward heating the water, according to the Department of Energy.
 Instead, wash your clothes in cold water with a detergent formulated for doing so.
 Unless the load is really stinky or consists of cloth diapers, it will come out just as clean – and the life of the clothing will likely be extended as well.

 #7: Turn off the tap while brushing your teeth.

 Okay, so you’ve probably heard this one before.
 But perhaps what you didn’t know is that, per the EPA, you’ll save an average of 8 gallons a day if you make this a habit both morning and night – and that’s almost 3,000 gallons a year!

-Of course, you could take bigger steps in energy and water conservation by installing upgrades like programmable thermostats, water catchment systems, or attic insulation – and Renovate America's financing options can help.
+Of course, you could take bigger steps in energy and water conservation by adding energy efficient home designs like programmable thermostats, water catchment systems, or attic insulation – and Renovate America's financing options can help.
 But as you can see, making small, eco-friendly habits part of your daily routine is a great place to start.